BestTimesToVisit.com Logo

 When is the absolute best time to hike the Inca Trail, and what should I expect weather-wise?

-Beyond the main sites, are there any lesser-known ruins or viewpoints along the Inca Trail that are particularly special?
+Besides the iconic Machu Picchu, are there any lesser-known ruins or viewpoints along the Inca Trail that are particularly special?

 How many days do you need in Inca Trail, Peru?